|Shaker Origins - Incredible Craftsmanship|

 Simplicity, purity, and utility have been the founding cornerstones of Shaker furniture, design, and living for nearly as long as America has been a nation.
 In 1774, Ann Lee arrived in New York with nine followers of a religious sect known as the Wardleys.
 They settled near Albany, where they developed into a community completely dedicated to spiritual living.
 Because their rituals included shouting and trembling, the religion's followers became known as Shakers (thought to have been derived through combining the words Shaking and Quakers.)

 Over the next 106 years, the Shaker movement grew to include nineteen religious communities scattered from Maine to Ohio to Florida, with a following of around 6,000 members.
-This included the Sabbathday Lake Shaker Village in Maine, founded in 1783—the last active Shaker community, located just a few towns over from Sturbridge Yankee Workshop.
+This included the Sabbathday Lake Shaker Village in Maine, founded in 1783.
+This is the last active Shaker community, and is located just a few towns over from Sturbridge Yankee Workshop.

 Simple Beauty in Everyday Objects